Use Pipelines-as-Code with GitLab Webhook #

 ?
 Please enter the secret to configure the webhook for payload validation (default: TXArbGNDHTXU): TXArbGNDHTXU

-✓ Webhook has been created on your repository
+â Webhook has been created on your repository

-🔑 Secret repositories-project has been updated with webhook secret in the project-pipelines namespace.
+đ Secret repositories-project has been updated with webhook secret in the project-pipelines namespace.

-Note: If Repository exist in a namespace other than the default namespace, use tkn pac webhook add [-n namespace].
-In the above example, Repository exist in the project-pipelines namespace rather than the default namespace; therefore the webhook was added in the project-pipelines namespace.
+Note: If Repository exists in a namespace other than the default namespace, use tkn pac webhook add [-n namespace].

-Update token #
+Update Token #

 There are two ways to update the provider token for the existing Repository: